 Which side is better to sleep on?

 Both sides have valuable benefits, but depending on your specific issues, one side may work better than the other.
-Folks with digestive issues, obstructive sleep apnea, and high blood pressure may benefit from sleeping on the left side.
-Folks with heart conditions, however, may feel more relief when they rest on the right side.
+Folks with digestive issues, obstructive sleep apnea and high blood pressure may benefit from sleeping on the left side.
+Folks with heart failure, however, may feel more relief when they rest on the right side.

 Which side should I sleep on if I am pregnant?

 Doctors recommend pregnant people sleep on the left side because it can alleviate pressure on the liver and allow the heart to pump blood more efficiently.
 Sleeping on the right side during pregnancy could cause more discomfort.